 (b) a body, whether incorporated or not, that is established or continued for a public purpose under a written law and that, under the authority of a written law, performs a statutory function on behalf of the State.

-(2) If the CEO considers that it is in the public interest to do so, the CEO may give written notice to a public authority prescribed by the regulations that a negative notice or an interim negative notice has been issued to a person.
+(2) If the CEO considers that it is in the public interest to do so, the CEO may give written notice to a public authority prescribed by the regulations that —

+(a) an application for an assessment notice has been made by a person in respect of which no decision has yet been made under section 12; or

+(b) an assessment notice has been issued to a person; or

+(c) an application for an assessment notice has been withdrawn by a person; or

-(3) The CEO may give written notice to the chief executive officer of the Department that a negative notice or an interim negative notice has been issued to a person if the CEO reasonably believes that the person —
+(d) a negative notice or an interim negative notice has been issued to a person; or

+(e) a person does not have a current assessment notice.

+(3) If the CEO reasonably believes that a person —

 (a) holds a licence under the Child Care Services Act 2007; or

-(b) is a nominated supervising officer, a supervising officer or a managerial officer, as defined in section 3 of that Act.
+(b) is a nominated supervising officer, a supervising officer or a managerial officer, as defined in section 3 of that Act,

+the CEO may give written notice to the chief executive officer of the Department that —

+(c) an application for an assessment notice has been made by the person in respect of which no decision has yet been made under section 12; or

+(d) an assessment notice has been issued to the person; or

+(e) an application for an assessment notice has been withdrawn by the person; or

+(f) a negative notice or an interim negative notice has been issued to the person; or

+(g) the person does not have a current assessment notice.

 (4) If —

 (a) the CEO has given notice in relation to a person under subsection (2) or (3); and